A couple's wedding ring over pages of a bible. For those from 18 to 21, the lack of parental consent can be a ground for annulment.

 Consult with a family lawyer to determine what to do in your case, since it is important to get good advice from the beginning to avoid issues.

-A blank marriage license application form, a court gavel and a justice scale on a table
+A blank marriage license application form, a court gavel and a justice scale on a table symbolizing false information that convinced the LCR issuing a marriage license to issue it, despite the contracting parties being underage or there being a lack of parental consent.

-If your date of birth was falsified on the marriage license application to make it appear you were older than 18, you have to prove it so that it can be used as a ground.
+If your date of birth was falsified on the marriage license application to make it appear you were older than 18, this must be proved with documents and other evidence.

 If proven that the information given was false, your marriage license would be invalid as you would be underage.